TehMuffinMoo/ibPS/docs/NIOS/Tools/Copy-NIOSDTCToBloxOne.md

 # Copy-NIOSDTCToBloxOne

 ## SYNOPSIS
-Used to migrate LBDNs from NIOS DTC to BloxOne DTC
+Used to migrate LBDNs from NIOS DTC to Universal DDI DTC

 ## SYNTAX